gregorybesson/satn-on-steroids/README.md

     app.use(`/app/${module}/api/*`,verifyRequest(app, { billing: billingSettings}));
   };
 ```
-- Note that I'm not big fan of git submodules, I've moved the frontend directory in the root directory of the project + I've made it a first class citizen in the project as it will become a "gateway" to gather frontends from all your apps (see below).
+- Note that I'm not a big fan of git submodules, I've moved the frontend directory in the root directory of the project + I've made it a first class citizen in the project as it will become a "gateway" to gather frontends from all your apps (see below).

 ```
 const DEV_INDEX_PATH = `${process.cwd()}/../frontend/`;
 const PROD_INDEX_PATH = `${process.cwd()}/../frontend/dist/`;